rmoestl/C-3PO/README.md

 C-3PO is able to process **SASS / SCSS** stylesheets.
 SASS / SCSS is a **CSS preprocessor** and enables you to use useful things like **selector nesting** or **variables** in your stylesheets.
 Read more about it at <http://sass-lang.com>.

-Beware that there's a difference between `.scss` and `sass` files.
+Beware that there's a difference between `.scss` and `.sass` files.
 E.g. in `.sass` files you can omit curly brackets and the indentation level of your code is important.
 However, seemingly the SASS owners introduced SCSS later on because SASS was causing some confusion.

+Note: C-3PO is minifying CSS output by default.

 See the sample project **samples/base-website** for a basic SASS example.